tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/datacatalog/Register-a-client-app.md

   - zh-cn
   - zh-tw
 ---
-# Register a client app
+# Register a client app (Azure Data Catalog REST API)
 ---
 This article shows you how to register a Data Catalog client app in Azure Active Directory (Azure AD).
 To allow your application access to the Data Catalog REST API, you need to register your application with **Azure Active Directory**.
 This action allows you to establish an identity for your application and specify permissions to Data Catalog REST resources.